neerolyte/selpi/README.md

 The Python script `pvo-sppro2.py` is designed to upload basic data from a SP Pro 2 to [pvoutput.org](https://pvoutput.org/).

 Once [connected](docs/connecting.md) to a SP Pro, modify the script to include your PVO credentials and the appropriate `ttyUSB` device.
 Run it with `python pvo-sppro2.py`.

+# Acknowledgements

+This repository is primarily maintained by [David Schoen](http://github.com/neerolyte).

+Foundational code and inspirational advice provided by [Justin Stafford](https://www.linkedin.com/in/justin-stafford-blueshift/).